epita-cs2/OpenSK--Makerdiary/docs/install.md

 *   Install git (can be installed by sudo apt install git)
 *   rustup (can be installed with [Rustup](https://rustup.rs/))
 *   python3 and pip (can be installed with the `python3-pip` package on Debian)
-*   the OpenSSL command line tool (can be installed with the `libssl-dev` package on Debian)
+*   The OpenSSL command line tool (can be installed with the `libssl-dev` package on Debian)
 *   [nrfutil](https://pypi.org/project/nrfutil/) (can be installed by `sudo pip3 install nrfutil` or `sudo pip3 install nrfutil --user` )